Vasectomy in Miami

 • A vasectomy is more than 99% effective.

-• It’s considered permanent, so once it’s done you don’t have to think about contraception again.
+• It’s considered permanent; once it’s done you don’t have to think about contraception again.

 • It doesn’t affect your sex drive or ability to enjoy sex.
 You’ll still have erections and ejaculate, but your ejaculate won’t contain sperm.

-• Up to 2 semen tests are done after the operation to make sure that all the sperm have gone.
+• Up to 2 semen tests are done after the operation to make sure that no measurable sperm are viable.

 • As with any surgery, there’s a small risk of infection and hematoma.